 Répertoire international des sources musicales (RISM) / International Inventory of Musical Sources (email) is an international non-profit organization with the objective of locating and describing the sources of music worldwide.

 Independent RISM working groups in different countries catalogue pre-1800 printed music and post-1600 music manuscripts, as well as libretti, treatises, and other sources.
 Their results are brought together by the RISM Zentralredaktion (Central Editorial Office) in Frankfurt am Main and prepared for publication.
 RISM publishes printed catalogues and a database of music manuscripts.

-The IAML representatives to the Commission Mixte are Richard Chesser, London (UK); Massimo Gentili-Tedeschi, Milan (Italy); John B. Howard, Dublin (Ireland); Catherine Massip, Paris (France); and John H. Roberts, Berkeley (USA).
+The IAML representatives to the Commission Mixte are Mathias Auclair, Paris (France); Richard Chesser, London (UK); Massimo Gentili-Tedeschi, Milan (Italy); Beatriz Magalhães Castro, Brasilia (Brazil); and Balázs Mikusi, Budapest (Hungary).